sjbmarek/Hangman-Game/README.md

 A yoga themed version of the classic game.

-This app features Bootstrap and basic Javascript: logic, looping, and array methods.
-Bootstrap features include collapsable navbar and a sticky footer - regardless of the content height.
+This app features Javascript: logic, looping, and array methods.
+Bootstrap styling features include collapsable navbar and a sticky footer - regardless of the content height.

+Favicon added.

+Clean and calm UI with background music.

 Breathe, play, enjoy.
 Namaste'

-Clean and calm UI with background music.

 ![ScreenShot](/HangmanScreenshot.PNG)